Green Goddess Grain Bowl with Winter Greens & Cashew Dressing

 • 2 cups baby spinach

-• 2 cups cooked quinoa or one or more combination of other grains rice, sorgum, farro, quinoa etc
+• 2 cups cooked grains one or more combination of grains such as quinoa, rice, sorgum, farro, etc

 • 1 cup cucumbers, sliced into half moons